Muhd-Mairaj/flask-react-project/README.md

   - etc...
 - ~~(And also... my own researching of different concepts involving the web and tools to pick the right choce for my project, along with learning the new languages involved.)~~

-The TODO list for many further additions possible to the application is expressed in detail after the project description
+The TODO list for many further additions possible to the application is expressed in detail after the project description [skip ]

 ### Project Descrition